kmewrd/ai-fun/README.md

 ## Description

-This application allows users to generate a one- or two-sentence movie idea by sending a genre and optional theme to the [Open AI API](https://beta.openai.com/).
+This application allows users to generate a one- or two-sentence movie idea by sending a genre and optional theme to the [OpenAI API](https://beta.openai.com/).
 Results are displayed in a list and include the genre, theme, and idea on each result card.

 ![Homepage with single result listed](https://user-images.githubusercontent.com/79027364/168400389-2e00203d-9b02-4070-bd4b-a66eb5347826.png)